eivindbergem/eivindbergem.github.io/_posts/2015-12-01-introduction-to-libuv.markdown

 uv_tcp_init(loop, &server);
 {% endhighlight %}

-Normally in UNIX when working with files or sockets, we're using file descriptors.
-In libuv, we use handles.
-In this case we're using the uv_tcp_t handle, which is an extension of the uv_stream_t handle.
+Unix uses file descriptors for working with IO, libuv uses handles.
+For a TCP stream, use the uv_tcp_t handle, which is an extension of the uv_stream_t handle.
 Libuv use a crude form of struct inheritance, so that if you cast a uv_tcp_t as a uv_stream_t, you can access it's members.
 You'll be doing this a lot when working with libuv, as you see from the code.

-The handle is tied to a specific loop and can not be used with several loops.
-In this tutorial we're going to stick to working with one loop.
+The TCP handle is tied to the loop using uv_tcp_init().

 {% highlight c %}
 // Listen on socket, run new_connection() on every new connection